 The Veterans Affairs Grant & Per Diem Program is VA’s largest transitional housing program for Veterans experiencing homelessness and is permanently authorized under Public Law 109-461.

-Since 1994, the GPD Program has awarded grants to community-based organizations to provide transitional housing with wraparound supportive services to assist vulnerable Veterans move into permanent housing.
+Since 1994, the GPD Program has awarded grants to community-based organizations to provide transitional housing with wraparound supportive services to assist vulnerable Veterans obtain sustainable housing, financial wellness, and wellness.

 HUD/VASH or Section 8 for veterans, also known as the Housing Choice Voucher (HCV) program, works as a rental subsidy that allows families to pay a reasonable amount of their income toward their rent.
 In addition to HUD/VASH, several additional programs are available depending on location and access to Veterans Affairs resources.